Charged Hong Kong: Electric Vehicle Advocacy on Media

 On 26 May 2016, Charged Hong Kong committee member John Bower appeared in an interviewed by The Guardian to talk about the challenges Hong Kong faced in electric vehicle development.

 On 20 June 2016, Charged Hong Kong's Tesla Owners Group Representative Locky Law commented on the importance of EV First Registration Tax Waiver to the development of electric vehicles and environmental-friendliness in Hong Kong.
 Hong Kong was compared to Singapore and China in the same article.

 On 1 July 2016, Charged Hong Kong committee member Kristy Lau and Tesla Owners Group Representative Locky Law both commented on the effect on the Tesla owners' confidence in Hong Kong as a result of the first fatality related to Tesla's Autopilot driver assistance feature.
 They both state that the driver should be in control of the car even when Autopilot is activated.

-On 27 July 2016, Charged Hong Kong's Tesla Owners Group Representative Locky Law appeared in an InsideEVs article as the leading organiser of an EV Summer Program for Belilios Public School in Hong Kong, one which he claims to be "probably the first and largest educational event for schools in Asia".
+On 27 July 2016, Charged Hong Kong's Tesla Owners Group Representative Locky Law appeared in an InsideEVs article as the leading organizer of an EV Summer Program for Belilios Public School in Hong Kong, one which he claims to be "probably the first and largest educational event for schools in Asia".

 On 5 September 2016, Charged Hong Kong vice-chairman Edwin Lee commented on South China Morning Post stating that he believes some incentives could be provided to plug-in hybrids, but "zero tax" should be left for "zero emissions" vehicles only.
 He also questioned why plug-in hybrid manufacturers are not stepping up to full electric as it is the future.

 On 17 October 2016, Charged Hong Kong Tesla Owners Representative Locky Law voices his concerns in the latest South China Morning Post SCMP article over the installation of audible warning device on EVs as requested by the visually-impaired.
 He said EV owners "would not oppose to installing a beeper if carmakers sought to use the device to address blind people's concerns," but "the best approach was to conduct joint tests on Hong Kong streets with participation from representatives from blind groups as well as the government, academic experts and automakers to determine what noise standards would be suitable locally."